Enterprise Financial Services (EFSC)

 Starting as a single bank in Missouri in 1988 and expanding through strategic growth, Enterprise Financial Services (NASDAQ:EFSC) is a financial holding company that offers banking, lending, and wealth management services to businesses and individuals across seven states.

-- Costs have risen faster than its revenue over the last five years, causing its efficiency ratio to worsen by 7.8 percentage points
+- Operational productivity has decreased over the last five years as its efficiency ratio worsened by 7.1 percentage points

 Why There Are Better Opportunities Than Enterprise Financial Services